Renssit0/Charlie-Kirk-comments-sentiment-analysis/README.md

 This repository (code, documentation, and instructions) is licensed under:
 - [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

-Datasets included in this tutorial are licensed separately:
+The dataset mentioned in this repo is licensed separately:
 - [Reddit API terms](https://redditinc.com/policies/data-api-terms)